Blightmud/Blightmud/resources/help/lua_trigger.md

 ##

 ***TriggerGroup:is_enabled()***
-Returns if this group is enabled or not.
+Returns if this group is enabled

 ##

 ***TriggerGroup:set_enabled(flag)***
 Toggle enabled state for this group.
-A groups enabled state is separate from it's contained aliases.
+A groups enabled state is separate from it's contained triggers.

 - `flag`     true or false